ErAbhishekChandani/ACFloatingTextfield/README.md

 ## What's New

-ACFloatingTextfield now works with swift 3.x .
+1. ACFloatingTextfield now works with swift 3.x .
+2. Now you can show error validation text at bottom of line, also change the color of error text and line.

 ## How To Use.